ahana-pediatrics/hipaa-policies/source/sections/01-introduction.md

 3. Ahana will confirm if a current NDA is in place with the party requesting the audit report.
 If there is no NDA in place, Ahana will send one for execution.
 4. Once it has been confirmed that an NDA is executed, Ahana staff will move the issue to "Under Review".
 5. The Ahana Security Officer or Privacy Officer must Approve or Reject the Issue.
 If the Issue is rejected, Ahana will notify the requesting party that we cannot share the requested report.
-6. If the issue has been Approved, Ahana will send the customer the requested audit report and complete the Quality Management System issue for the request.
+6. If the issue has been Approved, Ahana will send the customer the requested audit report and complete the Tracking System issue for the request.

 ## 1.5 Version Control